mathLab/ITHACA-SEM/docs/python/README.md

 sudo apt-get install libboost-python-dev python-numpy
 ```

-## Compiling the wrappers
+## Installing the wrappers

-Run the following command in `$NEKDIR\build` directory to install the Python package
+Run the following command in `$NEKDIR/build` directory to install the Python package
 for the current user:

 ```